CAFCASS is a major source of injustice for children and APs. Make no mistake about that.

 Firstly, the use of ‘oversimplify’ implies a value-judgement that has not been proven.
 If one parent makes false allegations against the other, that is simple, isn’t it?
 False allegations loom large in most PA cases.
-The Alienating Parent alleges that the Targeted Parent has assaulted the Alienating Parent.
+AP alleges that TP has assaulted AP.
 Or the child.
 This is simple.
 It is either true or false.
 The onus, as with all allegations, is, or ought to be, on the party making the allegations to prove the allegations.
 As soon as it is clear that the allegations are false, they should be withdrawn, and some kind of sanction levied against AP.

 This is an argument adopted by some judges too, when deciding not to send APs to prison for contempt when then ignore court orders.
 It is a nonsensical argument, for the following reasons:

-3 If prison must be an option for parents if they murder, or rape, steal, commit fraud, or refuse to pay poll tax as it was, then prison should be an option for all imprisonable (this word is a clue!) offences including contempt of court (lying to the court or ignoring court orders).
+- If prison must be an option for parents if they murder, or rape, steal, or commit fraud, then prison should be an option for all imprisonable offences including contempt of court (lying to the court or ignoring court orders).

 Anything less than prison would mean that we regard the psychological abuse of children as less serious than physical or sexual abuse or other criminal offences.
 Or perhaps just not serious at all…Worth noting too is that a judge has many other options at her disposal for punishing parties that do not obey the court.

 But of course that is EXACTLY why it is not punished.
 Nobody seems bothered about psychological abuse of children.
 Social workers, including (and especially) CAFCASS, can’t even recognise it!